-This summer new focus on a trend has emerged called ‘Hop Water’.
-This new drink is at its core water and hops, and is billed as “an IPA-inspired refreshment that’s zero-alcohol, zero-carbohydrate, and zero-calorie” by the Lagunitas Brewing Company.
+A few years ago, a trend called ‘Hop Water’ started.
+It was a new drink made with water and hops, and is billed as “an IPA-inspired refreshment that’s zero-alcohol, zero-carbohydrate, and zero-calorie” by the Lagunitas Brewing Company.

 So as this alcohol-free alternative to beer is growing in popularity, we decided to dig in a bit to see what it was all about.